ptrpfa/LinuxOS/hashing/README.md

 ---

 ### Program Usage
-1. Transfer all files to your Raspberry Pi under the `/linux/CSC1107_assignment/` directory.
+1. Transfer all project files to your Raspberry Pi under the `/linux/CSC1107_assignment/` directory.
+You can run the following commands to do so:
+    ```
+    # On Raspberry Pi
+    sudo mkdir /linux/CSC1107_assignment
+    mkdir ~/Desktop/transfers

+    # On host machine (transfer files to Raspberry Pi's ~/Desktop/transfers directory)
+    cd <directory containing project files>
+    scp -r * <username>@<domain or IP address>:~/Desktop/transfers

+    # On Raspberry Pi
+    sudo mv ~/Desktop/transfers/* /linux/CSC1107_assignment
+    ```
 2. Run the `Makefile` using the command:
     ```
+    cd /linux/CSC1107_assignment
     make
     ```
 3. Open two terminals, one for viewing the `dmesg` outputs, and another for running commands.